 Aaron Nesmith News: Available Sunday

-Nesmith (ankle, back) is available for Sunday's game against the Trail Blazers.
+Nesmith (ankle) is available for Sunday's game against the Bucks, Tony East of Forbes.com reports.

-Nesmith will make third straight appearance despite battling ankle and back injuries.
-In his two games since returning from injury, he has averaged just 4.5 points, 3.0 rebounds, 1.5 assists and 1.0 blocks in 21.5 minutes per contest.
+Nesmith will shake off a questionable tag and suit up for a second straight game after resting during the first end of a back-to-back set.
+He's totaled 41 points in his past two appearances after failing to score in double figures in three straight contests following a five-game absence.

 Win Your League With RotoWire!